rohailgulbaz/SmartGridAware-ContinuumSim/SmartGridAware-ContinuumSim/README.md

 This repository contains the simulation code for a research study on a Smart Grid-Aware Edge-Cloud Continuum model.
 The simulation is designed to reflect the complex nature of the continuum environment and its associated stakeholders.
 The work demonstrates how this model can be applied through a series of experiments.

-> 📘 The associated research paper will be linked here once published.
+> 📘 This work is based on the research paper:

----
+**GreenContinuum: A Formal Model of a Smart Grid-Aware Edge-Cloud Continuum for Carbon and Energy Management**__

 ## 📂 Project Structure